-Lisa Sims is the Director of Patent Operations & Marketplace for Cisco Systems.
-In that role, she manages all of the workflows and resources associated with Cisco’s Patent Program.
-She also recently founded the Cisco Women Inventors Network, an employee network dedicated to encouraging and supporting women innovators.
+Lisa Sims is an Assistant General Counsel for Delta Air Lines, Inc. In that role, she is the chief Intellectual Property attorney for Delta and the head of Delta’s patent program.
+Previously, she was the Director of Patent Operations & Marketplace for Cisco Systems, Inc., where she founded the Cisco Women Inventors Network, an employee network dedicated to encouraging and supporting women innovators.
+She also served on the Intellectual Property Owners Association subcommittee for Women in IP law.
 Outside of work, she is an active wife and mother of four rambunctious children including twin 6 year olds, a 10 year old, and a 13 year old.

 Rachel Fox Weitz is an in-house attorney at Delta Air Lines.
 Rachel handles commercial transactions for many departments across Delta, including Delta TechOps (the airline’s maintenance, repair and overhaul organization), OnBoard Services (including catering), Information Technology, Marketing and Sponsorships, and more.
 Prior to starting at Delta, Rachel was an attorney in the corporate department at McKenna Long & Aldridge LLP in Atlanta where she focused on mergers and acquisitions, business ventures and corporate governance for private, public and non-profit clients.

 Prior to law school, Rachel worked in Washington DC at a political media consulting firm where she managed paid media for campaigns across the country.
 She also worked on several presidential campaigns and as a communications consultant at a public affairs firm.